ubaldop/vagrant-electron/README.md

 This machine allows to run GUI applications built with Electron.

-[Here](https://flatmap.it/2016/10/25/vagrant-electron/) is a _detailed_ description of all steps to provision it.
+[Here](http://flatmap.it/2016/10/25/vagrant-electron/) is a _detailed_ description of all the steps performed to provision it.

 ---